List of One Piece characters: Carrot

 Carrot (キャロット, Kyarotto) is a rabbit-type mink member of Dogstorm's Musketeers and a ruler's aide.
-Eager to travel around the world and see the seas, she infiltrates the Thousand Sunny as the Straw Hat Pirates set out on their journey to Totto Land to rescue Sanji, and remains on with the crew during their trip to Wano Country.
+Eager to travel around the world and see the seas, she infiltrates the Thousand Sunny as the Straw Hat Crew set out on their journey to Totto Land to rescue Sanji, and remains on with the crew during their trip to Wano Country.
 Carrot is an extremely skilled fighter, possessing extraordinary agility and speed and, as a rabbit, is capable of jumping very high.
 In combat, she uses clawed gauntlets that Pedro, who was her trainer, gave her when she was younger.
 Like the other members of the Mink tribe, under the full moon Carrot transformed into a ferocious berserker with incredible speed, strength, the power to fly and lightning powers.
 After the events in the Wano Country, Dogstorm and Cat Viper propose to her to become the future ruler of the Minks.

 Carrot is voiced by Kanae Itō in the original Japanese version and by Tia Ballard in the Funimation dub.